 root@server [/home/r1softtemp]# ls acctest -lah

-To list the SQL files, you can use the following command on the file.
+To list the SQL files within this backup, you can use the following command against the cpmove file.

 # tar tf cpmove-{USER}.tar.gz | grep sql | grep -v 'timestamps\|.create'